To Prospective Applicants

 I'm also interested in applying NLP and machine learning techniques

-for interdisciplinary subjects, e.g. computational social science.
+for interdisciplinary subjects, e.g. computational social science and educational technology.

 Specifically, our group has the following ongoing research projects: